Did you know that the next update to version 10 will be the first compulsory update? Previously you will have had the flexibility to skip an update.

 Over the course of April all environments will be turned on to receive the April 2019 features.
 You’ll be able to proactively enable the switch yourself, at any time during the month of April (for example, on April 9 at 6am), before the switch is applied automatically on your environment.
 However, by the end of April, all production instances will have had the switch turned on.

-In case you missed Microsoft’s post on the new update, this video from Business Application summit goes through the changes and answers common questions: Dynamics 365 and Update Cadence (1 hour 30 mins) or alternatively give Cloud9 Insight a call and we can help you.
+In case you missed Microsoft’s post on the April 2019 update, give Cloud9 Insight a call and we can help you.

 In time for this April release, and to make sure that the process is as smooth as possible for you, Cloud9 are offering up to half an hour of free Membership Support for new members until April 30th.
 Give us a call today on +44(0)1273 921510 to find out more.